oliviawestmacottssw/SSW.Rules.Content/rules/do-you-log-usage/rule.md

 ---

-So you can see what functions are being used more often (e.g. reports, menu items).
-   Plus, you can work out what fields to show on search pages (standard and advanced tabs) and which parameters are being used.
+So you can see what functions are being used more often (e.g. reports, menu items).​ ​Plus, you can work out what fields to show on search pages (standard and advanced tabs) and which parameters are being used.
 ![ Keep track of what terms are searched most often](../../assets/GoodLogUsage.png)